 - Making sudden movements

-Keeping a Schedule
+3. Keeping a Consistent Schedule

-As some of you may know, leopard geckos are, in fact, nocturnal creatures.
-And this basically means that they sleep at opposite times than us, so in other words, at night.
-With this schedule, it may be tempting to want to play with, handle, or feed your gecko while you are up and active during the day, but doing so can cause a lot of unwanted stress on your gecko and we all know that anyone who hasn’t gotten enough sleep is always a little less friendly than you’d like them to be.
+As some of you may know, leopard geckos nocturnal creatures.
+So they want to sleep more during the day while you are awake.
+It may be tempting to want to play with, handle, or feed your gecko during the day since that is when YOU are active, but doing so can cause a lot of unwanted stress on your gecko.
+We all know that anyone who hasn’t gotten enough sleep is always a little less friendly than you’d like them to be!

-Making an Identifiable Sound
+4. Making an Identifiable Sound

 In order for this to fully work, it’s best to create and implement your sound the very first day you get your gecko and then proceed to repeatedly use it over the course of the bonding period and every time after that in order to gain and keep that trust for as long as you have your pet.

 Beginners, children, or just anyone who has never had experience with geckos might be a little rough when handling them.
-Or if they get a hissing or biting reaction from the gecko, might even accidentally drop them, so if you have lots of family and friends and they show interest in your gecko, let them know how to handle them, about their potential reactions to being held by a new person, and never let them hold them for too long to keep your geckos stress levels down to a minimum.
+Or if they get a hissing or biting reaction from the gecko, might even accidentally drop them.
+So if you have lots of family and friends and they show interest in your gecko, let them know how to handle them, about their potential reactions to being held by a new person, and never let them hold them for too long to keep your geckos stress levels down to a minimum.